atayev2012/java_course_2024/src/lab_02/README.md

 # Lab - 02: A-Z and a-z Letter Counter

 ## Description
-The task was to write Java program read data from file, count letters matching english alphabet and write the result of count in output file.
+The task was to write Java program which reads data from file, counts letters matching english alphabet and writes the result of count in output file.
 Consider using exceptions:

 All methods were introduced in LetterCounter class.
 Code is run through Main.java